-Associate of Arts: Students studying for the Associate of Arts (AA) degree in the College of Undergraduate Studies and the College of LifeLong Learning (Continuing Education Programs) must complete the following liberal arts core program:
+Associate of Arts: Students studying for the Associate of Arts (AA) degree in the College of Undergraduate Studies and the College of Adult Professional Studies (Continuing Education Programs) must complete the following liberal arts core program:

 Theology 6 credits

 Philosophy 3 credits

 English Composition 6 credits

 Humanities Elective 6 credits

 Social Sciences 6 credits

 Natural Sciences Lab) 6 credits

+Total 33 credits

-Associate of Science: To fulfill Immaculata's objective as a Catholic liberal arts institution, students studying for the Associate of Science (AS) degree in the College of Undergraduate Studies and the College of LifeLong Learning must complete the following liberal arts core programs:
+Associate of Science: To fulfill Immaculata's objective as a Catholic liberal arts institution, students studying for the Associate of Science (AS) degree in the College of Undergraduate Studies and the College of Adult Professional Studies must complete the following liberal arts core programs:

 Theology 6 credits

 Philosophy 3 credits

 English Composition 6 credits

 Humanities Elective 3 credits

 Social Sciences 3 credits

 Natural Sciences Lab) 6 credits

+Total 27 credits
-- Humanities include art, communication, English, foreign language, history, music, theology, and philosophy.
-ESL 215 and 220 may be used by foreign students as credits in foreign language. - Social Sciences include economics, geography, politics, psychology, and sociology. - Natural Sciences include biology, chemistry, environmental science, computer science, mathematics, and physics.
-Nutrition may fulfill the natural science requirement in the Associate of Science degree.

-In addition to the credits listed above, two contact hours in physical education are required for students in the College of Undergraduate Studies.
+- \Humanities include art, communication, English, foreign language, history, music, theology, and philosophy.
+ESL 215 and 220 may be used by foreign students as credits in foreign language. - \\ Social Sciences include economics, geography, politics, psychology, and sociology. - \\\Natural Sciences include biology, chemistry, environmental science, computer science, mathematics, and physics.
+Nutrition may fulfill the natural science requirement in the Associate of Science degree. - In addition to the credits listed above, two contact hours in physical education are required for students in the College of Undergraduate Studies.